Dynamic sparse graphs with overlapping communities: Experiments

 \subsection{Synthetic Experiment - validation of the approximation}

 In this section we first aim to validate our proposed approximation inference approach.
 We study the performance of the approximate inference on a synthetic dataset generated from the infinite Bayesian nonparametric model (see Section~\ref{sec:simulation}).
 We generate an undirected multigraph for $T=3, p=2$ with parameters $\alpha =60, \sigma=0.2, \tau=1, \psi=5, a=(1,1), b=(1,2)$.
 To generate the graph we used a threshold $\epsilon=0.0001$.
 The synthetic graph has $1258$ nodes of which the active nodes are $327$ at $t=1$, $330$ at $t=2$ and $321$ at $t=3$.
 We set $L=1258$ and assume a positive Halfnormal prior on all unknown hyperparameters $\xi$.
-To assess convergence we inspect the trace plots of the two MCMC chains and give the plots of the hyperparameters $\alpha, \sigma, \psi, a, b$ in Figure~\ref{fig:trace_plots_synthetic} in Section~\ref{sec:C1} of the Supplementary.
+To assess convergence we inspect the trace plots of the two MCMC chains and give the plots of the hyperparameters $\alpha, \sigma, \psi, a, b$ in Section B1 of the Supplementary.
 Regarding the parameters, namely the sociability weights $w_{0i}$ and scores $\beta^{(t)}_{ki}$ are well recovered.
 Specifically, we obtained $96\%$ coverage in the sociability weights and $95\%$ in the scores (on average from the two chains).
 Additionally, we show the scores for a set of high degree nodes.
 In Figure~\ref{fig:scores_high_degree_nodes_synthetic} we show their true value (red dots) and 95\% credible intervals (CI) in the shaded vertical bars for community 1 (left) and 2 (right).
 As the plot suggests, the algorithm recovers well the score values for each community.
-Note that in our model and also more broadly in SBMs, identifiability can be obtained up to label switching of the communities, across timesteps.
-Hence caution is needed to interpret the order of the communities.
 To further assess model fit, we generate $500$ graphs from the posterior predictive distribution.
 As shown in Figure~\ref{fig:degree_distribution_synthetic}, the shaded region, which is the 95\% posterior predictive credible interval (PPCI) of the degree distribution, covers well the true empirical degree distribution.
 All together, these results mean that our model can capture well the power-law nature of such sparse graphs and in general recover the ground truth even when using an approximated inference.